internxt/drive-server-wip/README.md

 ## How to Install

-- You need Node.js v15 or greater to run this project
 - Create a `.npmrc` file from the `.npmrc.template` example provided in the repo.
 - Replace `TOKEN` with your own [Github Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` permission **ONLY**
 - Use `yarn` to install project dependencies.